 All buildings and features of the urban environment such as different forms of housing and transportation networks are included in the project survey.
 Intangible aspects of cultural heritage such as the diversity of groups, clubs, and organizations, or specific people who have shaped the development of the community will be included in the historical context statement.

-Q: Who is producing the project material?
+Q: Who produced the project material?

 ASI (https://asiheritage.ca/) is the professional heritage consulting firm hired by the Annex Residents’ Association.

 Q: What have the consultants been asked to produce?

 There are two deliverables for the project.
 The first is a comprehensive survey of all existing property parcels in the project study area, from west of Bedford Road to Bathurst (not including Madison, Bathurst, Dupont or Bloor).
 This will include direct property-by-property observation in the Fall of 2021 with project team members on foot recording textual data and taking photographs with their tablets.
 The second is an historical context statement that details the Annex’s history from earliest times to the present and that will document the evolving picture over time of our neighbourhood’s character.